-According to 2019 research by Demand Metric, competition for inbox attention and email deliverability were a couple of the biggest email marketing challenges.
+According to 2019 research by Demand Metric, competition for inbox attention and email deliverability were, and still are, a couple of the biggest email marketing challenges.

-Here are some pointers to follow as you work through developing your email pathways and cadences for automation to help your deliverability and attention levels.
+Here are some pointers to follow as you work through developing your email journeys and cadences to help your deliverability and attention levels.

 - Create narrow audience segments to provide a highly personalized experience to the recipient.
 The recipient must understand that you understand them, the company they work for and the struggles they have.